Government U-turns on new offence of assaulting shopworkers

 Ministers had previously ruled out legislating to create a new offence, saying in response to a parliamentary petition in October they did not think it was “required or will be most effective”.

-But on Wednesday, Rishi Sunak announced that his Government would be amending its Criminal Justice Bill to bring in the new offence.
+But on Wednesday, Prime Minister Rishi Sunak announced that his Government will be amending its Criminal Justice Bill to bring in the new offence, which will apply to England and Wales.

 He said: “I am sending a message to those criminals – whether they are serious organised criminal gangs, repeat offenders or opportunistic thieves – who think they can get away with stealing from these local businesses or abusing shopworkers, enough is enough.